mkazhdan/PoissonRecon/README.md

 <UL>
 These steps can be found in the <code>Reconstruction.example.cpp</code> code.
 <UL>
-<LI>An input sample stream generating a specified number of random points on the surface of the sphere is defined in lines 78-115 and constructed in line 307.
+<LI>An input sample stream generating a specified number of random points on the surface of the sphere is defined in lines 78-115 and constructed in line 301.
-<LI>An output vertex stream that pushes just the position information to an <code>std::vector</code> of <code>Real</code>s is desfined in lines 182-192 and constructed in line 318.
+<LI>An output polygon stream that pushes the polygon to an <code>std::vector</code> of <code>std::vector&lt; int &gt;</code>s is defined in lines 164-179 and constructed in line 311.
-<LI>An output polygon stream that pushes the polygon to an <code>std::vector</code> of <code>std::vector&lt; int &gt;</code>s is defined in lines 164-179 and constructed in line 317.
+<LI>An output vertex stream that pushes just the position information to an <code>std::vector</code> of <code>Real</code>s is desfined in lines 182-192 and constructed in line 312.
 <LI>The reconstructor is constructed in line 310.
 <LI>The level-set extraction is performed on line 321.
 </UL>